jimmyharris/vimfiles/README.md

 4. Verify modules are working.

-5. commit updated submodules to the repostiroy
+5. Commit updated submodules to the repository

      git add .
      git commit

-6. push changes to GitHub
+6. Push changes to GitHub

      git push